arkency/posts/posts/2015-04-30-on-my-radar-rethinkdb-plus-react-dot-js-plus-rails.md

 ### React component

-Instead of using `html & erb` to display an article, we will play with React component.
+Instead of using `html & erb` to display an article, we will play with a React component.
 When written with CoffeeScript it looks similar to HAML.
 Of course you could go with [JSX](https://facebook.github.io/react/docs/displaying-data.html) if that's your flavor.